-57 Provided To These are library materials, or copies of the materials, provided by one autonomous library to another upon request.
-The libraries involved in interlibrary loans are not under the same library administration.
-These data are reported as annual figures.
-58 Received From These are library materials, or copies of the materials, quest.
+Received From These are library materials, or copies of the materials, received by one autonomous library from another upon request.
 The libraries involved in interlibrary loans are not under the same library administration.
 These data are reported as annual figures.